Search blog posts

 In this post, I would like to show that algorithmic worlds created by related algorithms naturally live on the sphere.
 Before embarking into explanations, part of which will be technical, check the nice example below.
 It uses a Java applet by Prof. H. Dersch, originally devised to display full panoramas assembled from photographs.
+[EDIT: I am now using the WebGL applet of Matthew Petroff.]
 You should imagine that you are sitting inside the sphere on which the algorithmic world lives.
 Remark how the pattern patches seamlessly over the whole sphere.
 A whole bunch of my works can be now viewed in this way and they have been gathered into a new collection.
 Once you click on a thumbnail, check the link to the spherical picture at the bottom of the page.

 A view of the spherical algorithmic world 20111029.
 Click and drag to change the view.
 A higher resolution spherical picture can be seen here (about 5MB).
 Check the collection of all the algorithmic worlds displayed panoramically.